agnibha11/RTL_GDSII_APB_SPI_Protocol/README.md

    * **Strategy:** The primary external power interface layer.
 Higher metal layers in the Sky130 stack have significantly lower sheet resistance.
 Creating a dense mesh at `met5` provides a low-impedance path from the external supply down to the core, minimizing global IR drop.

 ### Via Stack Configuration
-To connect this hierarchical grid, custom via stacks are instantiated to pull power from the top-level `met5` mesh down to the `met1` standard cells:
+To connect this hierarchical grid seamlessly, custom via stacks are instantiated to drop power from the top-level `met5` mesh down to the `met1` standard cell rails:
 * `via_4_5`: Drops power from `met5` to `met4`.
-* `via_1_4`: A full-stack via array bridging the intermediate straps directly to the cell rails (comprising stacked vias from M1→M2, M2→M3, and M3→M4).
+* `via_1_4`: A full-stack via array bridging the intermediate straps directly to the local cell rails (comprising stacked vias from M1→M2, M2→M3, and M3→M4).

 ## Standard Cell Placement & I/O Pin Assignment